 Pour the soap/goat milk mixture into a small bowl and stir in the kaolin clay, baking soda, and rice bran.
 Mix well.

 Pour your mixture into a small jar.
 This recipe fits into a half pint mason jar.
-I also am in love with these little jars with cork tops and wooden scoops.
+I am also completely in love with these little jars with cork tops and wooden scoops.
 They make it super easy to use your scrub, and look too cute sitting on the bathroom vanity.